-- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Ensure any operational objectives and assignments identified in the REOC Action Plan related to public health are carried out effectively. - Liaise with the Ontario Ministry of Health and Long Term Care Public Health Branch and implement directives from the Chief Medical Officer of Health. - Assimilate public health information and provide advice to the RECG on Public Health issues and recommend specific response to conditions that could affect the health of the community. - Liaise with the Commissioner of Community and Health Services on areas of mutual concern regarding health services in reception centres that include: - o Food safety and water quality - o General sanitation and health hazards - o Infection prevention and control - o Accommodation standards for emergency lodging - o Assessment of the health risks of the affected community - Liaise with the Commissioner of Community and Health Services on public health issues related to the incident (e.g. outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community - Liaise with agencies as required to augment and coordinate public health resources. - Provide an Incident Commander, if required. - Convene the Community and Health Services Emergency Control Group and Departmental Operations Centre as required. - Delegate public health experts to provide support as requested to local municipal Emergency Operations Centres (EOC) and Emergency Control Groups (ECG) for emergencies impacting public health.
+- If assigned by the REOC Director, act as the Operations Section Chief and ensure the operations function is carried out including coordination of response for all operational functions assigned to the REOC. - Ensure any operational objectives and assignments identified in the REOC Action Plan related to public health are carried out effectively. - Liaise with the Ontario Ministry of Health and Long Term Care Public Health Branch and implement directives from the Chief Medical Officer of Health, if provided. - Assimilate public health information and provide advice to the RECG on Public Health issues and recommend specific response to conditions that could affect the health of the community. - Liaise with the Commissioner of Community and Health Services on areas of mutual concern regarding health services in reception centres that include: - Food safety and water quality - General sanitation and health hazards - Infection prevention and control - Accommodation standards for emergency lodging - Assessment of the health risks of the affected community - Liaise with the Commissioner of Community and Health Services on public health issues related to the incident (e.g. outdoor air quality or water quality in the event of a spill, impact to a community, advice on evacuation or shelter-in-place) or other potential health hazards in the community

+- Liaise with agencies as required to augment and coordinate public health resources. - Provide an Incident Commander, if required. - Convene the Community and Health Services Emergency Control Group and Departmental Operations Centre as required. - Provide public health support where able to local municipal Emergency Operations Centres (EOC) and Emergency Control Groups (ECG) for emergencies impacting public health.